 Employees covered by the Employment Standards Act, 2000, who have worked for their employers for at least six consecutive months have the right to critical illness leave.

-Employees who take the critical illness leave may be eligible for Employment Insurance (EI) special benefits for caregivers of critically ill minor children who are family members for up to 35 weeks.
-The benefit duration for family members of critically ill adults is up to 15 weeks.
+Employees who take critical illness leave may be eligible for Employment Insurance (EI) special benefits for caregivers of critically ill minor children who are family members for up to 35 weeks.
+Effective December 18, 2022, Employment Insurance (EI) sickness benefits increased from 15 weeks to 26 weeks.

 Organ donor leave